turingcompl33t/site/posts/2022-9-10-cppstd-vector-bool.md

----
-layout: post
-title: "What has my Standard Library Done for me Lately? - the boolean specialization of std::vector"
+## What has my Standard Library Done for me Lately? - the boolean specialization of std::vector
----

 This short post explores the `std::vector<bool>` specialization of `std::vector` in the C++ standard library.
 Specifically, we look at how the standard library writers achieve a space-optimized implementation without sacrificing (most) of the semantics we expect from standard containers, and why this optimization sometimes leads to unexpected behavior.